dmcke5/NucDeck/README.md

 Refer to "Assembly Instructions.PDF" for assembly details.

+There are two different versions of the housing, Standard and NoRGB.
+The NoRGB version has had the RGB joystick surrounds removed to simplify printing.
+If you choose the NoRGB version you can leave all of the associated components off the PCB's to save on cost.

+There are two different versions of the buttons, membrane and clicky.
+The Membrane buttons are shorter and are designed to be used with silicone membranes.
+I've included files for molds to make the membranes.
+If you have a resin printer I encourage you to give this a try as it improves the feel of the buttons dramatically.
+FDM printers will struggle to produce the accuracy required to make these parts.
+The clicky version is slightly taller and can be used without the membranes.

 #### Project Status
 - [x] 3D Files
 - [ ] Software: Controller Prototype Functional but not complete